-Must read for compliance officers: Fresh guidance from the US Department of Justice (DoJ) on effective compliance programs.
+Must read for compliance officers: Fresh guidance from the US Department of Justice (DoJ) on effective compliance programmes.

-With its more comprehensive style, the DoJ provides a clearer guideline for companies about what to expect when under investigation by US authorities.
-Having an effective compliance program in place by the time of misconduct can have a positive effect on the outcome of the prosecution or resolution, as long as the program matches the key requirements outlined in the guide.
-Therefore, the updated DoJ guide is essential reading for all compliance professionals – regardless of where their companies’ headquarter are located.
+With this update the DoJ provides clearer guidelines for companies on what to expect when under investigation by US authorities.
+Having an effective compliance programme in place when misconduct takes place can have a positive effect on the outcome of the prosecution or resolution, as long as the programme matches the key requirements outlined in the guide.
+Therefore, the updated DoJ guide is essential reading for all compliance professionals – regardless of where their company is based.